salihgunduz/epftoolbox_transfer_learning/README.md

 The library is distributed under the AGPL-3.0 License and it is built on top of scikit-learn, tensorflow, keras, hyperopt, statsmodels, numpy, and pandas.

 Website: [https://epftoolbox.readthedocs.io/en/latest/](https://epftoolbox.readthedocs.io/en/latest/)
+Just for now, testing with saved models is available.
+Pre-training and fine-tuning classes are orginising in a genereric way.
+We will share them in the short term.

 # epftoolbox transfer learning
 #### This is the modified version of the epftoobox for transfer learning applications.